AxdeKlerk/Praise-The-Loud/Testing.md

 **Review Submission**

 - [x] Review form should accept and store text input
-- [ ] Review form should provide a clear character limit notice (e.g. "Max 1000 characters")
 - [x] Review form should allow enough text to feel complete without being too long
 - [x] Image uploads should scale correctly for mobile
 - [x] Users should be able to select a band from a list
-- [ ] Band list should be comprehensive or allow suggestions.
-All known bands (like “Lesbian Bed Death” and “Brave Revival”) are included in the dropdown list
 - [x] Review submission button should be consistently responsive
 - [x] Image upload should work smoothly without memory issues

 **Actional Criteria**

 **Profile Setup**
-- [ ] Add validation feedback for username errors (e.g. if spaces are included)
+- [x] Add validation feedback for username errors (e.g. if spaces are included)
 - [x] Ensure the profile creation page clearly highlights and explains any input errors

 **Review Submission**